 Just as importantly, if you are food stable and can afford it, consider making a donation to your local food bank.
 Most are stretched to some of the thinnest margins imaginable, with circumstances only expected to worsen, and donations of food or money now are integral.

 As one of the hardest-hit areas in the country, New York City has more folks out of work than anywhere else, including thousands of restaurant, retail, and hospitality industry workers.
-As of Friday, April 3, all New Yorkers can get three free meals per day at over 430 sites across the five boroughs amid the economic fallout of the coronavirus pandemic.
+Back in April, all New Yorkers announces anyone can get three free meals per day at over 430 sites across the five boroughs amid the economic fallout of the coronavirus pandemic.

 Families and children can pick up their meals between 7:30 a.m. and 11:30 a.m., and adults can pick up between 11:30 a.m. and 1:30 p.m.
 To find a school in your area distributing food, call 311, check NYC.gov or text the word FOOD or COMIDA to 877-877 to find a location near you.

-According to the Chicago Food Bank, the majority of food pantries and programs remain open, and you can find a food program here.
+Chicago Food Bank, food pantries, and other programs remain open, and you can find a food program here.
 It is recommended to call before you go to confirm program hours and requirements. https://www.chicagosfoodbank.org/coronavirus-updates/

 Related Reading: How to Shop for Groceries If You’re Concerned About Coronavirus

-Another city with an extremely high volume of restaurant and service workers now out of work, New Orleans food banks have reached critical mass.
-Last month the federal government agreed to release access to a stockpile of emergency food for this type of crisis, helping to stem the rising tide of food insecurity.
+Another city with an extremely high volume of restaurant and service workers were out of work, New Orleans food banks reached critical mass.
+A month ago the federal government agreed to release access to a stockpile of emergency food for this type of crisis, helping to stem the rising tide of food insecurity.
 If you’re in New Orleans and in need of a hot meal, visit the Second Harvest Food Bank or call 1-855-392-9338 to find out how to qualify for food assistance.

 As the nation’s fourth-largest city, Houston has a substantial volume of food insecurity only worsened by the COVID-19 outbreak.
 Visit Houston Food Bank for an interactive map and more information on the city’s response to COVID-19 and continued efforts to feed hungry Houstonians.